beayfergm/matarrubia/Udacity_P2/README.md

 ```
 python tournament_test.py

+0. Old tournaments can be deleted.
 1. Old matches can be deleted.
 2. Player records can be deleted.
 3. After deleting, countPlayers() returns zero.
+4. After deleting, countTournaments() returns zero.
-4. After registering a player, countPlayers() returns 1.
+5. After registering a player, countPlayers() returns 1.
+6. After registering one tournament, countTournaments() returns 1.
-5. Players can be registered and deleted.
+7. Players can be registered and deleted.
+8. Tournaments can be registered and deleted.
-6. Newly registered players appear in the standings with no matches.
+9. Newly registered players appear in the standings with no matches.
+10. Newly registered players do not appear in an specific tournament standings with no matches.
-7. After a match, players have updated standings.
+11. After a match, players have updated standings.
-8. After one match, players with one win are paired.
+12. After one match, players with one win are paired.
-9. Players weren't allowed to play a rematch.
+13. Players weren't allowed to play a rematch.
-10. After creating two pairs of matches as part of two different tournaments, no errors raised.
+14. After creating two pairs of matches as part of two different tournaments, no errors raised.
 Success!
 All tests pass!
 ```

  Enjoy!